aropan/clist/README.md

 ```
 brew install docker-compose
 ```
-5. Access the Application:Open your web browser and navigate to http://localhost:10042/ to start using the application.
+5. Access the Application:
+Open your web browser and navigate to http://localhost:10042/ to start using the application.

 ## Contributing